 Taj Mahal even stands up to fryer oil spills from my rosemary and cornflake buttermilk fried chicken.

-What are the colors of Taj Mahal Quartzite?
+The colors of Taj Mahal Quartzite

 Taj Mahal is a gorgeous mix of colors.
 Traditional coloring presents often in a tan, and white with a creamy undertone, and because of its neutral yet striking palette it can easily be incorporated into many different design aesthetics with ease.
 The stone veining itself looks like it’s in motion but in a relaxing subtle manner making it the perfect material in any space.